Bachelor of Arts

 This study uses a combination of molecular tools and bioinformatics to characterize the genome structure of ciliates in the class Litostomatea.
 The first component uses a PCR-based approach to assess chromosome size in the somatic genome.
 The second component uses single cell ‘omics to analyze the structure of the chromosomes and their hypothetical function.
 The results of this thesis support the notion of extensive fragmentation in the somatic genome of litostome ciliates; extensively fragmented ‘gene-sized’ chromosomes contain a motif that may regulate telomere synthesis and chromosome breakage rather than transcription of expressed genes.
 Extensive processing of the somatic genome has not been previously reported in the class Litostomatea and may provide new information to the evolution of this trait in various ciliate lineages.
 More broadly, further studies into the mechanisms underlying large-scale genome rearrangements in litostome ciliates may link this mechanism to its counterparts in other eukaryotes.

 Wilson, Monica Annmarie, "Investigating genome architecture and composition in the class Litostomatea" (2017).
-Theses, Dissertations, and Projects.
-1866.
+Honors Project, Smith College, Northampton, MA.